Dementia Diagnosis

 Do not base diagnosis solely on vascular lesion burden without clinical correlation.

-After a full assessment including a thorough clinical history, risk factor assessment, cognitive assessment, ordering imaging and labs, a diagnosis of FTD includes:
+After a full assessment that includes a thorough clinical history, risk factor assessment, cognitive assessment, and imaging and labs, a diagnosis of FTD includes:

-• Core clinical criteria for behavioral variant FTD:
+• Core clinical criteria for behavioural variant FTD:

-• Must show progressive deterioration in behavior or cognition by observation or clinical history (requires informant)
+• Must show progressive deterioration in behaviour or cognition by observation or clinical history (requires informant).

 • Diagnosis of possible FTD requires ≥3 of: